 Mitigation: Action/Control Responsibility Timeframe The contractor's camp will be indicated by and to Developer / Construction landowner management and the ECO on the site.
-The final location of the contractor's camp will be authorized by the ECO and landowner.
-Contractor phase
+The Contractor phase final location of the contractor's camp will be authorized by

 Performance indicator ECO in conjunction with the landowner will approve construction camp area.
 Monitoring This will be monitored by the ECO during site visits and recorded, reported and proof included in the audit report to be submitted once construction is completed.